mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

   ```$ tmuxinator start -p .tmuxinator_console.yml console node="console_jay"```

-    - Adjust the parameter -p accordingly if you are not running the command from the project's root.
+    - Adjust the parameter -p accordingly if you are not running the command from the repo's root.
-    - You must pass the extra custom parameter node that must be either an IP address or a hostname (in hosts file or .ssh/config).
+    - You must pass the extra custom parameter node that must be either an IP address or a hostname (or in .ssh/config).

   ![](img/various/tmuxinator_screeshot.gif)

   - ```tmuxinator new [project]```: Create a new project file with given name and open it in your editor.
   - ```tmuxinator list```: List all tmuxinator projects.